stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ```
 **💾 On Disk:** `EN NOT`

-Modify the variables in lines 10 and 20 to the same number and `RUN` the program again.
+Change the variables in lines 10 and 20 to the same number and `RUN` the program again.

 Below are two more examples: